herrera-ignacio/design_patterns/README.md

     * [Bridge (or Handle/Body)](./structural/bridge): Decouple an abstraction from its implementation so that the two can vary independently.
 	* [Composite](./structural/composite): Compose objects into tree structures to represent part-whole hierarchies.
 Composite lets clients treat individual objects and compositions of objects uniformly.
     * [Decorator (or Wrapper)](./structural/decorator): Attach additional responsibilities to an object dynamically.
 Decorators provide a flexible alternative to subclassing for extending functionality.
+    * [Facade](./structural/facade): Provide a unified interface to a set of interfaces in a subsystem.
+Facade defines a higher-level interface that makes the subsystem easier to use.
     * Flyweight
     * Proxy (or Surrogate)